KnapsackPro/docs.knapsackpro.com/_posts/2020-00-00-faster-cypress-tests-on-github-actions.md

 <img width="1404" alt="image" src="https://user-images.githubusercontent.com/64985/111044967-80297880-8400-11eb-92b6-8a1e8aa2701e.png">

-## Set up a new GitHub Actions config file (.github/workflows/ci.yml)
+## Set up your GitHub Actions config file

 Once you've created your  added your `KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC` and `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` secrets, the next step is setting up your GitHub Actions configuration file to use the Knapsack Runner in place of the normal commands to run RSpec and Cypress.

-### Adding to existing GitHub Actions config
+### Existing GitHub Actions config

-For those that already have a `.github/workflows/ci.yml` setup, here's all that you should need to change to get Knapsack Pro queue mode working for both Cypress and Rspec.
+For those that already have a GH actions config file setup (e.g. `.github/workflows/ci.yml`), here's all that you should need to change to get Knapsack Pro queue mode working for both Cypress and Rspec.

-Change your Rspec run command to use Knapsack
+Change your Rspec run command to use Knapsack:

 ```diff
 +      strategy: